Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Radiological Contaminants In Water How To Remove Radiation From The Water

-Since the discovery that ionizing radiation can produce ill effects on the body, various international and national groups begin to study radiation in the water.
-Also, they have learned how the human population is exposed to it.
-Furthermore, they have estimated the biological effects of such exposure.
+Since the discovery that ionizing radiation can harm the body, various international and national groups have begun studying radiation in water.
+They have also learned how the human population is exposed to it and estimated the biological effects of such exposure.

 Luckily, there is an abundant source of information on the biological hazards of ionizing radiation.
-For example, the Subcommittee on the Radioactivity in the Drinking Water has heavily relied on the data of the abstracts of the groups.
+For example, the Subcommittee on Radioactivity in Drinking Water heavily relied on the data from the abstracts of the groups.
 They have summarized it accordingly per sections.

-In other cases, it is possible to have the published and unpublished data into an assessment of the radioactivity effects in the people's water in the United States.
+In other cases, it is possible to have published and unpublished data in an assessment of the effects of radioactivity on people's water in the United States.

 The resources of the reports come from the groups of the National Academy of Sciences Advisory Committee on the Biological Effects of Ionizing Radiation (BEIR), the International Commission on Radiological Protection (ICRP), the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), and the National Council on Radiation Protection and Measurements (NCRP).